dspeyer/dspeyer.github.io/magic.md

 Bodies for elementals must be made of the element in question.
 For fire, this can be anything currently burning.

+Fire elementals are vulnerable to water: taking 1d6/rnd on contact, double damage from weapons, and instant death if submerged.

+Water elementals are vulnerable to fire, taking double damage from it.

+Metal elementals are vulnerable to acid, likewise taking double damage.

+Air and Earth elementals do not have vulnerabilities.

 ## Fey

 Fey are great appreciaters of beauty.
 The beauty of nature, of music, or of a well-played prank.